gripableteam/gripable-play-unity-docs/source/index.html.md

   private GripablePlay _gripablePlay;

   Awake(){
-    // make sure you have a reference to your GripablePlay before trying to assign to it _gripablePlay.OnConnected += DoSomethingWhenTheGripableConnectes
+    // make sure you have a reference to your Gripable Play before trying to assign to it _gripablePlay.OnConnected += DoSomethingWhenTheGripableConnectes
   }